SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 12 July 2024 - Enhancement - Remote Access and Live Sharing timed out request handling improvements [ID_40173]
+#### 12 July 2024 - Enhancement - Improved handling of timed out Remote Access and Live Sharing requests [ID_40173]

-An enhancement has been done on how timed out request are handled when the web apps are accessed remotely or when live sharing is used.
+An enhancement has been done to the way timed out requests are handled when the web apps are accessed remotely or when Live Sharing is used.

 #### 9 July 2024 - Enhancement - Home - Adding time zone when deploying a DaaS system [ID_40121]